telerik/kendo-ui-core/docs/controls/navigation/menu/overview.md

        display: inline-block;
     }

 In left-to-right layouts, shrinking the horizontal Menu will make the border of the last root item touch the right border of the Menu.
-The last item border can be removed as shwon int he example below.
+The last item border can be removed as shown int he example below.

 ###### Example